Decodable hybrid dynamics of open quantum systems with Z_2 symmetry: Introduction

 In Sec.~\ref{sec:outlook}, we discuss the general relation between decoding and phases of entanglement in hybrid circuits, and possible future directions.

 In Appendix~\ref{app:details_mapping_percolation}, we describe in detail the mapping of the baseline circuit to bond percolation, and derive the critical exponents, confirmed by numerical results.

 In Appendix~\ref{app:decoding_alg_proof}, we prove the correctness of the decoder using error-avoiding spanning paths.
+The formulation we adopt here slightly generalizes the stabilizer formalism (i.e. treating Clifford circuits with an superposition of stabilizer initial states), and may be of independent interest.
 In Appendix~\ref{app:dynamical_toric_code}, we drop the $\mb{Z}_2$ symmetry and consider the toric code in (2+1)d, where both bit-flip and phase-flip errors are allowed.
 For the toric code, the decoder can be generalized, and relies on the presence of two dimensional ``error-avoiding spanning membranes'' in the percolating phase of check operator measurements.
-However, with unlocated errors, \YL{implementing our decoder by summing over a subset of spanning membranes} gives a zero error threshold, whereas the MWPM decoder (using a mapping to a (2+1)d statistical mechanics model, generalizing the RBIM) \YL{does give a finite error threshold~\cite{DKLP2001topologicalQmemory, preskill2002MWPMnumerics}.}
+However, with unlocated errors, {implementing our decoder by summing over a subset of spanning membranes} gives a zero error threshold, whereas the MWPM decoder (using a mapping to a (2+1)d statistical mechanics model, generalizing the RBIM) {does give a finite error threshold~\cite{DKLP2001topologicalQmemory, preskill2002MWPMnumerics}.}

 In Appendix~\ref{sec:generic_phases}, we move away from the decodable baseline circuit, and study the generic phase diagram when various $\mb{Z}_2$ symmetric perturbations are included.
 In particular, we consider cooling the ``bath'' (in Sec.~\ref{sec:intro_bath}) by making local measurements, and observe that the bath-system coupling ceases to act as decoherence.
 In this case, the decoherence-induced trivial phase is replaced by a ``critically entangled phase'' exhibiting (super-)logarithmic scaling of entanglement entropy, similar to the phase found by Sang and Hsieh~\cite{sang2020protected}.